msg-systems/datatransfer/Documentation/Content/DataSourceHelpTutorials.md

 Batch commands ([@targetMaxBatchSize](TransferJob.md#batch-size)) are not supported but syncs ([@sync](TransferJob.md#synchronizing)) are.
 Merges can still be used via [post statements](TransferJob.md#pre-and-post-SQL-statements) in native Access SQL.
 The Ole driver for access (access database engine 2016) has to be installed in the correct architecture (x86/x64) to get it working.
+The OLE provider name, which I already used, is "Microsoft.Jet.OLEDB.4.0".

 ```
 <TransferJob xmlns:xsd="http://www.w3.org/2001/XMLSchema" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation = "job.xsd">